ivan-ristovic/the-godfather/Documentation/Parts/Administration.md

 ## Group: filter
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Message filtering commands.
 If invoked without subcommand, either lists all filters or adds a new filter for the given word list.
-Words can be regular expressions.*
+Filters are regular expressions.*

 **Aliases:**
 `f, filters`